l-christen/life-particle-simulator/README.md

 # LPS - Life Particle Simulator

 LPS is a particle simulator that allows users to simulate particles behavior with simple rules in a 2D environment.
+This project is inspired by Brainxyz's video, which you can find [here](https://www.youtube.com/watch?v=0Kx4Y9TVMGg&t=127s).

 Key features include:
 - Fast simulation computation using GPU acceleration.
 - Real-time visualization of particle interactions.
 - Easy-to-use interface for setting up simulations and viewing results.